Henry Warren “Hank” Hartsfield Jr., a Colonel in the United States Air Force (Retired), was born on November 21, 1933 in Birmingham, Alabama.

 Judy Frances “Fran” (Massey) Hartsfield was born on April 4, 1937 in Princeton, North Carolina.
 Hank and Fran had two daughters, Judy and Keely.
 Fran died on December 21, 2014 and was interred with her husband on February 13, 2015.

 How to locate: Located to the West of the Memorial Amphitheater, near the mast of the U.S.S.
 Maine.
 With the Columbia and Challenger Memorials on your right side, walk toward the mast of the U.S.S.
 Maine.
-Just before going up ramp, the grave is located on your left in the middle of the first row.
+Just before going up ramp, the grave is located on your left in the middle of the second row.